 A little history of Vinalhave Maine:

-One of Maine’s largest quarrying centers from the 19th century, Vinalhaven granite was shipped off the island to be used in many places throughout the central and eastern United States.
+One of Maine’s largest quarrying centers in the 19th century, Vinalhaven granite was shipped off the island to be used in many places throughout the central and eastern United States.

 The granite industry had ceased in the mid-20th century but the lobster fishing business is thriving.
 Currently, Vinalhaven has the most profitable lobster fishing fleet.
 For more info check out, http://www.vinalhavenhistoricalsociety.org/